khushi03112000/Wordpress-using-MySQL-/README.md

   -p 3306:3306 \
   mysql:latest
 ```
-📸 **Snapshot Required:** Console output when launching instances with user data.

 ## Conclusion
 This setup ensures a **secure**, **scalable**, and **repeatable** deployment of WordPress and MySQL using Docker on AWS.
 The architecture improves security by keeping the database private and enhances availability by using an Elastic IP.